jpianigiani/kibana-datamining/README.md

 python3 kibanaminer.py -f 2022-09-16t12:26
 - fetches all the records starting with the specified date:time (please note : small 't' between date and time, in this format
 - default value for -f is now()-24 hours
+** NOTE: now the date is parsed in different formats: YMD, DMY, MDY, and parsed into datetime.
+There is no need to add the 'T' between Date and time, as required in Elasticsearch query as from the CLI arguments (date and time can be provided as 2022/09/13,14:52 or 14/12/2021 07:21) the dates are matched agains three regex (YMD, DMY and MDY formats) and then converted to datetime values, before being passed to ElasticSearch into the query as strings

 python3 kibanaminer.py -f 2022-09-16t12:26  -t 2022-09-18t18:55
 - fetches all records between those dates.
 Default value for -t is now()